MasterChenb0x/antistalkerbot/README.md

 ###### 08/07/2018
 Thanks to BGM for code review before presentation.
 Updated "usage" message since I switched from getopts to argv for input.
 Other things will be fixed later today...maybe.

+###### 08/11/2018
+Finally separated Twitter specific functions into "twitfunctions.py".
+To setup this program to work with your account, update the API key informations in twitfunctions.py.

 _TO-DO_
 1. ~~Build menu into program.~~